Center for Comparative Archaeology

 Photographs and other figures involving shades of gray should be submitted as TIF or JPG files.
 When saving JPG files, use as little compression as possible.
 Resolution should work out to at least 600 dots per inch at the size the figures are finally to appear.
 As with line drawings, a low-resolution image does not become high-resolution when it is opened with Photoshop and resampled to more dots per inch.
 We cannot publish color illustrations on paper, but they can appear in the downloadable PDF of the book or in the online Comparative Archaeology Database.

 Preparation of Tables for Books

 Tables do not normally include material prepared as graphic images by authors.
 They are text and numbers organized in rows and columns rather than paragraphs.
 Like illustrations, tables should never be included in the manuscript (text files.)
-Each should be a separate spreadsheet file (XLS or XLSX), not as a word processor "table" document.
+Each should be a separate spreadsheet file (XLS or XLSX), not a word processor "table" document.
 Like figures, all tables must be referred to in the text and numbered in the order they are referred to (usually Table 1.1 for the first in Chapter 1, etc.).
-In tables that consist primarily of numbers, they will be printed only once in bilingual publications, with text in both languages, and this should be borne in mind when tables are being prepared.
-A brief, but clear description of the table should follow the table label (e.g., Table 1.1.) on the top cell running across the width of table table.
+Tables that consist primarily of numbers will be printed only once in bilingual publications, with text in both languages, and this should be borne in mind when tables are being prepared.
+A brief, but clear description of the table should follow the table label (e.g., Table 1.1.) on the top cell running across the width of the table.
 For example: "Table 1.1.
 Diagnostic sherd counts from excavation units in Area B", followed in the cell below it by its bilingual translation (e.g., "Tabla 1.1 Conteo de tiestos diagnósticos provenientes de las unidades de excavación en el Area B").